 When I started my research, the sheet music for Sången om den eldröda blomman was considered to have been lost long ago.
 However, after many long telephone conversations, the Finnish Broadcasting Company were quite surprised to find in their holdings the complete orchestral parts.
 However, the score was still missing.
 On a loose sheet among the orchestral parts, it was noted that the score and conductor’s part were lent to the composer in 1938.
 By searching for survivors in Järnefelt’s estate inventory, I found the material in the possession of a relative who kindly lent everything for copying.
 The score and conductor’s part are now also available at the Finnish Broadcasting Company.
 (En afton på Röda Kvarn, 214)

 As so often, this complex history is not even hinted at in the online publicity for the 2017 restoration—at least as far as its release via Netflix is concerned.
 Another (minor) frustration with this presentation is the way Netflix have encoded the subtitles.
-The translations seem passable (though the informal idiom of much of the dialogue is lost, as if the lyricism of the poetry), but the timing and placement of the subtitles make it difficult to follow all the original information on screen.
+The translations seem passable (though the informal idiom of much of the dialogue is lost, as is the lyricism of the poetry), but the timing and placement of the subtitles make it difficult to follow all the original information on screen.
 This is because the subtitles are held on screen for the whole length of the original title (which is more than enough time to read each line in translation), leaving no time to look at the original text alone.
 And because the subtitles don’t bother translating the actor credits that appear at the bottom of many titles, you can’t actually read the original text: the credits remain buried under the subtitles.
 Thanks to this technical decision, I was unable to see the name of the main characters being introduced (together with the name of the performers).
 It’s such a simple thing but getting it right would have made a big difference to the viewing experience.
 I do hope this is fixed if/when the film gets a physical release.

 And if, as Wallengren outlines, this was the standard mode of presentation for films presentation in silent-era Sweden, then we should try and recreate it.
 If films by Sjöström and Stiller had assembled scores rather than original ones, then it’s a valid and important historical task to recreate what these might have sounded like.
 Wallengren also explains that even music specially written for a particular film was frequently reused to score other films.
 Thus, Järnefelt’s music for the rapids sequence in Sången om den eldröda blomman was reused for the similar scenes of the rapids in Stiller’s Johan (1920)—together with six other lengthy pieces from his work.
 Several of these same pieces were reused for Stiller’s Gunnar Hedes saga and again for Gösta Berlings saga.
 This kind of borrowing even extended to imported film music.
 For use in performances of Gösta Berlings saga, music was also taken from the score arranged by Louis Silvers and William F. Peters for Griffith’s Way Down East (1920) (En afton på Röda Kvarn, 141).
 I’d love to see all these films with the music arranged for them at the time, even if it means hearing the same pieces used and reused in different ways.
 It’s gorgeous music, so why not hear it more often?
 When else will you get a chance to hear new recordings of Järnefelt’s work?
 And beyond the familiar soundscapes of Grieg and Sibelius (or even Nielsen), Scandinavian orchestral music of the early twentieth century—by Hugo Alfvén, Kurt Atterberg, Rued Langgaard, Wilhelm Peterson-Berger, Ture Rangström, Johan Svendsen, et al.—is a great, untapped resource for anyone wishing to arrange contemporary music for silent films.